enspirit/rack-robustness/README.md

 # Rack::Robustness

-Rack::Robustness is a middleware that ensures the robustness of your web stack.
-From zero configuration to shared configuration to specific behavior for specific errors...
+Rack::Robustness is the rescue clause of your Rack's call stack.
+In other words, a middleware that ensures the robustness of your web stack, because exceptions occur either intentionally or unintentionally.
+It scales from zero configuration (a default shield) to specific rescue clauses for specific errors.

 [![Build Status](https://secure.travis-ci.org/blambeau/rack-robustness.png)](http://travis-ci.org/blambeau/rack-robustness)
 [![Dependency Status](https://gemnasium.com/blambeau/rack-robustness.png)](https://gemnasium.com/blambeau/rack-robustness)